Table of Contents

 What is mastocytosis?

-Mastocytosis (say "mass-toe-sigh-toe-sis") is the abnormal growth of mast cells in the body.
+Mastocytosis is the abnormal growth of mast cells in the body.
 Mast cells are part of the immune system, which helps protect your body against infection.
 The most common form of mastocytosis is when mast cells accumulate on the skin, causing reddish-brown spots or bumps.
-In rare cases, mastocytosis can affect other parts of the body, such as the stomach, the intestines and the bone marrow.
+In rare cases, mastocytosis can affect other parts of the body.
+These include the stomach, the intestines and the bone marrow.

 Mastocytosis can occur in people of any age.
 It is usually mild in children, and they often outgrow it.